Skip to content

 ],

-Log messages are written to logs/application.log
+Log messages are written by default to logs/application.log.

 To use internal assests, such as a local copy of jQuery, add this to local.config.php